Human Rights Complaints

 Before a Complaint is Filed

 Any individual or organization may contact the Yukon Human Rights Commission for information regarding human rights in Yukon.
+We call this an “inquiry”.
 Whether you are an individual who feels that they have been discriminated against, an organization or business seeking to learn more about human rights, or an individual or organization that has had a complaint filed against them, you are free to contact the Commission to discuss your questions with a Commission staff member.

-Commission staff can provide legal information (but not legal advice) to members of the public about human rights in Yukon.
+In an inquiry, Commission staff can provide legal information (but not legal advice recommending a particular course of action) to members of the public about human rights in Yukon.
 At the outset, Commission staff can help determine options for dealing with a situation.
-Occasionally, a situation may fall outside of the Commission’s jurisdiction, in which case Commission staff may refer you to another organization or service that can help you.
+Sometimes, a situation may fall outside of the Commission’s jurisdiction, in which case Commission staff may refer you to another organization or service that may help you.

 After receiving information about human rights, an inquirer may wish to file a complaint.
 Anyone wishing to file a complaint with the Commission must do so within 18 months of the incident they wish to complain about, or if a continuing contravention is alleged, the complaint must be filed within 18 months of the last alleged instance of the contravention.